AlexisTM/kirby_god_rust/README.md

 }
 ```

-You can then run the god as:
+You can then run the persona as:

 ```bash
 ollama create marvin -f modelfiles/marvin.modelfile